jhwebbjr/iron-jobs/README.md

 ### About
 This is a simple application that uses ``express`` in node to handle local server functions.
-In this app, we are use 'Get' and 'Post' method to manipulate and retrieve data from the server.
+In this app, we are using 'Get' and 'Post' methods to manipulate and retrieve data from the server.
+Express.static is being used to serve the homepage and middleware handles the errors as well as the '404' page.

 ### Contributors
 James Webb and Seth Brady